strawstack/MiniGolf/README.md

 - [ ] Make holes winnable

-- [ ] Transition between holes on win or on menu select
+- [ ] Transition between holes on win.
+Different scenes would be ideal

+- [ ]